joaovieira17/joaov_grpc_communication/README.md

 The moderator is responsible for reviewing customer reviews and can remove them if any violations are found.
 Additionally, they can view reports made by other users regarding reviews and decide if these reports indeed involve any violations.

-The project is developed using REST and gRPC, but since the main focus is on studying and exploring gRPC, all the documentation will be for the application that uses gRPC as the communication method between services.

-Since the developed application is a prototype in practice, it will not be possible to register new users, and the existing users will be defined and created in advance through bootstrap.
+Since the developed application is a prototype, it will not be possible to register new users, and the existing users will be defined and created in advance through bootstrap.
 Additionally, no limits have been set for reservations on a specific date or for ingredient and sandwich stock.

+Since the project is developed using REST and gRPC, there is documentation, following the C4 and 4+1 principles, for both prototypes.

 ## Analysis